 All writing is made up of literary devices.

 - guide your readers in a specific direction to interpret your words the way you want them to

 Although the term “literary devices” can be a wee bit intimidating, they’re actually pretty simple.

-15 Literary devices to use in your writing:
+15 Literary devices to make your writing stronger:

 What are literary devices?